pikcube/BottomText/README.md

 [Click Here to go to the download page](https://pikcube.com/BottomText/)

 ## Why don't you also host a copy on github itself?
 I don't want to.
 I can click one button in VS and it pushes the new version directly to the website.
-Setting up an automation of new github packages would just be really annoying.
+Setting up an automation to also generate a new github release would be really annoying.

 ## Are there dependencies?